CheetahChrome/CoolCommandLine/README.md

- 2017# CoolCommandLine
+ # CoolCommandLine 2017
-CoolCommandLine 2017 is a turnkey C# commandline processor which adheres to method based queries.
+CoolCommandLine is a turnkey C# commandline processor which adheres to method based queries.
 In its basic form one just instantiates the `CommandLineManager` instance followed by adding option(s).
 Each option provides an optional executable delegate to be executed as the final step.

     #using CoolCommandLine;